 In 2011 he went to the US for a PostDoc with Bob Crabtree at Yale University as Feodor Lynen Fellow of the Alexander von Humboldt Foundation.
 Working on iridium complexes for water and C-H oxidation and hydrogen transfer catalysis, he started to develop an affection for physico-chemical and in-situ analytical methods for elucidating reaction mechanisms in catalysis.
 His daughter Stella was born in New Haven in 2012.

 In 2013 he moved to the University of Bath to take up a Whorrod Research Fellowship at the Centre for Sustainable Chemical Technologies, which allowed him to build an independent research group across the Departments of Chemistry and Chemical Engineering.
 In 2016 he established Bath's Dynamic Reaction Monitoring (DReaM) Facility for operando studies of homogeneous catalysis.
 In 2017 he was awarded a Royal Society Research Fellowship to launch a new research program into dinuclear metal complexes and electroactive ligand architectures for cooperative catalysis.
+In 2019 he was promoted to Reader (Associate Professor) in Chemistry at Bath.

 Awards & Honors: